Irving High School

 Irving High School includes, like all the other Irving ISD high schools, wireless internet in the classrooms, Chromebooks in every classroom, and a Distance Learning Lab.

 In 2009, the school was rated "academically acceptable" by the Texas Education Agency.

 Notable alumni

+Irving High School is a public high school in Irving, Texas.
+It was the first high school established in the Irving Independent School District.

+Irving High School includes, like all the other Irving ISD high schools, wireless internet in the classrooms, Chromebooks in every classroom, and a Distance Learning Lab.

+In 2009, the school was rated "academically acceptable" by the Texas Education Agency.